 All Birdbath Bowls have 3 stainless steel nuts welded to the base so it is possible to fix any of them onto stone or concrete them in.
 Please note that generally people choose not to fix Birdbath Bowls onto stone if it is for a private garden and just have them sitting there.
 However if the Birdbath Bowl is for a public place we always recommend fixing the sculpture to a base.
 We can supply 3 lengths of high grade stainless steel thread upon request.

 Depending on what sort of stone it is we suggest trying a masonry drill-bit first.
 If the stone is too hard you will need a Diamond Drill Bit and it may be easier to get someone out of the local phone book under Stone Drilling/Stone Mason to do this for you.
 Once the holes have been drilled we would recommend fixing the high grade stainless steel thread in with Chem-set/A100 or a similar concrete fixing type product.

 3. Free-Standing Sculptures

-All of the Brolgas, Pelicans, Flamingos, Hens and Ducks have had their feet drilled and tapped underneath so a piece of high grade stainless thread that we supply can be screwed in.
+All of the Brolgas, Pelicans, Flamingos, Dogs, Hens and Ducks have had their feet drilled and tapped underneath so a piece of high grade stainless thread that we supply can be screwed in.
 This allows all of the Brolga and Flamingo designs to either slide into a piece of pipe in the ground which acts like a sleeve or they can be bolted onto a 600mm/24” * 600mm/24” concrete paver.
 If the sculpture is for a public garden or a frontyard we recommend fixing the bolts in by pouring a concrete base into the ground or onto posts with chem-set.
-The Pear has one hole where a piece of 1/2″ stainless thread can be screwed in then fixed into concrete.
+The Pear & Apple have one hole where a piece of 1/2″ stainless thread can be screwed in then fixed into concrete.